aryanvdesh/clioweb/README.md

 ### Creation Process

-Can’t visit the local library anymore.
-I’d still like to get more personal book recommendations, based on what I’ve been reading.
+Since it isn't possible to visit the local library anymore due to the outbreak, clio | a virtual librarian suggests you books based on your surfing with personalised recommendations!

 ### Process